Shipping Perishable

 Logistics is considered a mission-critical component of the pharmaceutical industry since its activities are extremely sensitive to time and quality assurance.

-Despite the pharmaceutical industry facing unprecedented challenges related to globalisation and government controls over pricing, major challenges still lie in ensuring optimal shipping.
+Despite the pharmaceutical industry facing unprecedented challenges related to globalisation and government controls over pricing, major challenges still lie in ensuring optimal shipping and maintaining pharmaceutical integrity throughout the supply chain.

-This is because, fundamentally, pharma products require temperature-controlled storage and distribution, with strict regulatory control.
+This is because, fundamentally, pharma products require temperature-controlled shipping and distribution, with strict regulatory control governed by frameworks such as Good Distribution Practice (GDP).

-The industry is striving to deliver life-saving products to the end customers, at the right time and place, in a secure manner and at a competitive operational cost.
-This is why we thought it prudent to uncover some of the elements that underpin the shipping of pharmaceuticals.
+The industry is striving to deliver life-saving medications to the end customers, at the right time and place, in a secure manner and at a competitive operational cost.
+This is why we thought it prudent to uncover some of the elements that underpin the shipping of pharmaceuticals and pharmaceutical supply chain management.

 How are pharmaceutical products transported?